Vita Advice from Recruiters

 7. Mirror the job posting

-Using the exact names of skills and qualifications will catch the recruiters attention and help your resume stand out.
+Using the exact names of skills and qualifications will catch the recruiters attention and help your portfolio stand out.
 Also, if the company uses the software for screening resumes (who doesn’t these days?), this will help you pass the computer selection as well.
-And this automated selection is imperative for getting a further consideration with some companies: they will toss your resume unless you reach a certain score.
+And this automated selection is imperative for getting a further consideration with some companies: they will toss your file unless you reach a certain score.

 8. Quality writing means more than you think